pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

-**pdjr-skplugin-devantech** implements a control interface for multi-channel Devantech DS Ethernet relay devices.
+**pdjr-skplugin-devantech** implements a control interface for multi-channel Devantech DS-series Ethernet relay devices.

 The plugin listens on a specified TCP port for status reports from configured DS devices and uses the received data to update the Signal K